paulstansifer/unseemly/README.md

 ### Rust and SweetJS

-Rust and SweetJS are non-S-expression-based language with macro systems that allow rich syntax.
+Rust and SweetJS are non-S-expression-based languages with macro systems that allow rich syntax.